Luke 17 – Duty, Thankfulness and the Kingdom

 i.
 All ten were willing to do a religious ceremony; that is go to the priest.
 Only one was filled with true praise and thanksgiving.
 “External religious exercises are easy enough, and common enough; but the internal matter, the drawing out of the heart in thankful love, how scarce a thing it is!
 Nine obey ritual where only one praises the Lord.”
 (Spurgeon)

 b.
 Were there not ten cleansed?
 But where are the nine?
 Jesus missed the nine who did not return to give thanks.
-He wondered where they were.
+He marveled that they did not return to give Him thanks.
 Jesus also notices our lack of gratitude.

 i.
 “The question was asked, and it at once proves the value He sets upon the service of praise…One wonders whether it is not so that our Lord has been asking this question very constantly.”
 (Morgan)